CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             subgroup.add_variable("/measurements/group1/group2/variable_c", data=data_c, dims=data_c.dims)

-    The last option to create a group is by directly indexing one in the :obj:`eopf.product.EOProduct` or :obj:`eopf.product.core.EOGroup`
+    The last option to create a group is by directly indexing one in the :obj:`EOProduct` or :obj:`EOGroup`

         .. jupyter-execute::